dimgeorgiev1976/scripts/README.md

 objects in JavaScript = key - value /*  hash tables of key - value pairs */

+The values can be properties = primitives /* number, string, boolean, null, and undefined values */ or other objects;
+Numbers, strings, and booleans are object-like in that they have methods, but they are immutable

-The values can be properties = primitives /* number, string, boolean, null, and undefined values */ or other objects; The values can also be functions in which case they are called methods. methods, should go to the prototype.
+The values can also be functions in which case they are called methods. methods, should go to the prototype.
+The values of the properties are expressions.

 Object() constructor accepts a parameter  depending on the value passed, it may decide to delegate the object creation to another built-in constructor and return a different object